telefonicaid/fiware-cygnus/flume/doc/operation/ngsi2cosmos_migration.md

 Follow the `flume/README.md` in order to get an instance.

 Then, due to Cygnus 0.2 (and higher) persists the data in Json format, after installing Cygnus 0.2.1 you will need to translate the data within your HDFS space.
-Please log into Cosmos and run the script available at `resources/cygnus_translators/cygnus-translator-0.1-to-0.2.sh` (TBD: more details will be provided in an additional document, which link will be linked from here).
+In order to do so, please follow the guidelines within `doc/operation/cygnus_0.1_to_0.2_migration.md`.

 ## Moving to Cygnus 0.3 or higher